Norway's innovators help oil industry move to harsher climes

 "With such a high marginal tax rate, you get pushed to invest and research," said Erling Kvadsheim, director for industry policy at the Norwegian Oil and Gas Association.
 "Essentially you only pay 22 percent of the cost because the state picks up the rest.

-The government this month also decided to establish a new petroleum research centre in Stavanger.
+The government this month also decided to establish a new petroleum research center in Stavanger.

 "Norway has had a much longer-term mindset with tax breaks to match.
 The thinking has never been that joined up in the UK," said Bruce Ferguson, managing director at British equipment maker Hunting.
 "The other advantage of working in Norway is that if your product complies in Norway, you can sell it to any market in the world."